SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 * **Organization.** Displays the name of your Sumo Logic organization, and its hexadecimal organization ID number.
 This helps Sumo identify your account.
 * **Plan Type.** Displays your account type for your Sumo Logic subscription such as Essentials or Enterprise Suite
 * **Contract Period.** Displays the start and end dates of your contract period.
-* **Live Dashboard Panels and Real Time Alerts Count** A count of all real-time activity in your account.
+* **Live Dashboard Panels and Real Time Alerts Count**.
+A count of all real-time activity in your account.

 ### Total Credit Usage